aaowens/PSID.jl/README.md

 The list of data files required to be in the current directory can be found [here](https://github.com/aaowens/PSID.jl/blob/master/src/allfiles_hash.json).
 These files are

 1. The PSID codebook in XML format.
-You used to be able to download this from the PSID here https://simba.isr.umich.edu/downloads/PSIDCodebook.zip , but the link is broken.
-I put it in my Google Drive here https://drive.google.com/file/d/1CPwM5tsphdezi4RqlHGMkS1hiLLRZIT7/view .
+You can download this from the PSID here https://simba.isr.umich.edu/downloads/PSIDCodebook.zip .
 2. The zipped PSID family files and cross-year individual file, which can be downloaded here https://simba.isr.umich.edu/Zips/ZipMain.aspx.
 Do not extract the files--leave them zipped.
 You need to download every family file from 1968 to 2019, and you also need to download the cross-year individual file.
 3. The XLSX cross-year index for the variables, which can be downloaded here https://psidonline.isr.umich.edu/help/xyr/psid.xlsx.